michaelzg/michaelzg.github.io/_posts/2016-10-30-akka-http-vending-machine.markdown

 	VendingMachineHttpApp.scala
 ```

 Above is the layout of packages in `/src/main/scala`, following the [Maven standard layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
-Here is a bird's-eye-summary-view:
+Here is a bird's-eye-summary-view of each package:

 * `Domain` defines concepts relevant to a soda vending machine.
 The data model for what it means to be a "soda" within a vending machine are defined here.
 Also, the `VendingMachineActor` implementing the management of state (e.g. soda's being bought, inventories changing) lives here as well.
 * `Requests` is the interface with pre-defined methods of interacting with the API.
 Requests first get parsed into case classes here, and bad requests are not to get passed this layer!